LinusNEP/ROS-Mobile-Robot/configurations_and_bringup/README.md

 **Bringup:**

 1. Flash `gesture_handheld.ino` to the handheld Arduino.
-On boot it calibrates the gyro (hold still for ~2 seconds, LED solid during cal).
+On boot, it calibrates the gyro (hold still for ~2 seconds, LED solid during cal).
 2. Flash `gesture_receiver.ino` to the robot Mega.
 3. Open Arduino Serial Monitor at 115200 on the robot side.
 You should see `lin=0.00 ang=0.00 arm=0 armed=0 age=...ms pkt#=N`.
 If `pkt#` increments and `age` stays below ~100 ms, the link is working.
 4. Robot still on a stand.
 Hold the handheld level, press and HOLD the arm button.
 You should see `arm=1` and `armed=1` on the robot serial.
 5. Gently tilt the handheld nose-down.
-Robot should drive forward.
+The robot should drive forward.
 Tilt right → robot turns right.
 Release the arm button → motors disarm immediately.
 6. **Failsafe test:** with motors armed, power off the handheld while holding the button.
-Within 300 ms the robot should disarm.
+Within 300 ms, the robot should disarm.

 **Adjusting feel:**
 - `MAX_LIN_VEL`, `MAX_ANG_VEL`: top speeds at full tilt
-- `TILT_DEADBAND_DEG`: how much slack around level before motion starts
+- `TILT_DEADBAND_DEG`: how much slack around the level before motion starts
 - `TILT_MAX_DEG`: tilt angle where you hit top speed
 - `INVERT_PITCH`, `INVERT_ROLL`: flip either axis if mounting is different